privacy-scaling-explorations/maci/specs/01_introduction.md

 #### Command signing and encryption

-The following steps are needed to sign and encrypt a message:
+The following steps are needed to sign and encrypt a command:

-1. Hash the command
+1. Hash the command.
-2. Sign the hash with the user's EdDSA private key
+2. Sign the hash with the user's EdDSA private key.
 3. Generate an ECDH shared key using a random private key (the ephemeral key) and the coordinator's public key.
-4. Encrypt both the signature and the data included in the command with the shared key
+4. Encrypt both the signature and the data included in the command with the shared key.
-5. Note that when we call `publishMessage`, we pass in the encrypted data, the signing public key, and random public key.
+5. Note that when we call `publishMessage`, we pass in the encrypted data, the signing public key, and a random public key.

 ## Glossary